swtan346/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a patient.
-2. Nursing Address Book adds the patient.
+2. NAB adds the patient.
-3. Nursing Address Book shows success message to the user.
+3. NAB shows success message to the user.

     Use case ends.

 **Extensions**

 * 1a.
-Nursing Address Book detects that the patient details is invalid.
+NAB detects that the patient details is invalid.
     * 1a1.
-Nursing Address Book shows an error message.
+NAB shows an error message.

     Use case ends.